j2futturman/serialport/README.md

 # C# Windows Forms Application.
-Communication with Ardunio via serial port
+Communication with Arduino via serial port

 This example project telling about how to communicate with a device via serial port on C#.
  The device may be a Arduino.